Chymaster/Chess/README.md

 Chess program for EPQ
 The programme is aiming to develop a full functioning program which allows Player V Player and Player V AI
 ## Features
-- Every piece in chess is assigned a variable name of it'sname, for example, black side pawn 1 would be named as 'bp1' etc
+- Every piece in chess is assigned a variable name of it's name, for example, black side pawn 1 would be named as 'bp1' etc
 - The variable for each piece is a list contains 4 element, which are [piece name(string) , position on x axis(intiger) , position on y axis(intiger) , chess type (intiger)]
+    - Willing to change to 5 elements which the 5th element will be the unicode chess thimble.(Not acchieved yet)
 - Piece name is used to define every piece's identity, and trace where it is on the chessboard
 - position on x axis and y axis is used to locate it's location on the chessboard.
 Every Position's state can be found bby function po(x,y,s), x and y are coordinates, and s is the type: 0 for name, 1 for x axis, 2 for y axis, and 3 for type of piece.
 - Rules are written in functions, when input intendent to move a piece, program will select which rule to apply due to which type of piece it is.
+- The chessboard doesn't quite exist, where every chess manage it's own position.
+This is easier to achieve when representing the pieces, but harder to make moves  because every piece is independent, where if the move to be made, a skan to all pieces is required.
+Also overlapping moves will not call an error so a function of avoiding overlapping is required.

 ## Functions